ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/WORKLOG.md

 `owo` (18:33 May 30): Added comments to steg files and fixed commit issue on local side

 `:3` (19:45 May 30): Corrected the homework for legibility.
 Edited down the slides a bit.

+`owo` (19:55 May 30): Added images and description of spectrogram steganography in the slides